The Most Expensive Way To Give? With Your Checkbook.

 Easily exceed the Standard Deduction with a donor-advised fund.

 Continuing our example above, John “bunches” six years of donations into one year.
 He contributes $60,000 this year to his donor-advised fund.
-His $60,000 contribution far exceeds the itemization threshold, and he deducts the full $60,000 from his income as one itemized charitable tax deduction.
+His $60,000 contribution far exceeds the Standard Deduction (especially when combined with other potential itemized deductions, including mortgage interest and certain medical expenses).
+He deducts the full $60,000 from his income as one itemized charitable tax deduction.
 He receives the full tax benefit of his charitable giving in that same year.* He then takes the "freebie" Standard Deduction every year thereafter.

 *Subject to limits on his income.
 For example, deductions are limited to 30% or 50% of income before the excess charitable deduction is stored for use within the next five years.